 One of the simplest ways to send money overseas is through a bank or building society, although you can also use high street transfer firms, such as Western Union.
 Others use foreign exchange (FX) brokers, or money transfer companies.

 How much will it cost you to send money abroad?
-The company breaks your cost into three categories: foreign exchange rates, the cost you or your recipient will have to pay for recipient to receive the money, and the cost for transferring the money.
+The company breaks your cost into three categories: foreign exchange rates, the cost you or your recipient will have to pay for the recipient to receive the money, and the cost of transferring the money.

 Some companies charge more than others.
 Forex agencies tend to be cheaper than others when sending large amounts.
 Money transfer companies are more expensive for sending amounts under $60.

-Verify transaction rates and the amount of time it takes for your funds to reach its destination, as well as confirm that the company can handle the amount of money you want transferred.
-It’s a good idea to get a written copy of these details, either as email or mail, and to keep a record of the paperwork in case something goes wrong.
-This is particularly so since some money transfer companies do not require identification, and with others you may not even need to open an account when sending relatively small amounts of money.
+Verify transaction rates and the amount of time it takes for your funds to reach its destination, as well as confirm that the company can handle the amount of money you want to be transferred.
+It’s a good idea to get a written copy of these details, either in an email or as a mail format, to keep a record of the paperwork in case something goes wrong.
+This is particularly so since some money transfer companies do not require identification, and while others, may not even need to open an account when sending relatively small amounts of money.

 Some companies offer instant cash for your recipient or transfer directly to the bank account.
 Others ask the recipient to pay for incurred charges, while some give you the option to cover the enter transaction.
 You may want to confirm transaction details before you proceed.

 Check the processing time.
 This varies with banks averaging almost a week for standard delivery, charging you extra for their express service which takes 1-2 days.
 Transfers from money transfer and FX channels can take, in the first case, 24 hours, and, in the second case, a matter of minutes.
 On the other hand, both FX companies and high street or money transfer companies are less safe than banks.